How Is Heroin Addiction Treated?

 Heroin has become such a problem for the United States that the last two decades have been labeled as the “heroin epidemic” or “opioid crisis”- rightfully so, considering that more than 600,000 overdose deaths have occurred due specifically to opioids since 1999, according to CDC stats.

 As alarming as this is, it’s a much-needed wake-up call for some who can’t quit using.
-For decades methadone was the go-to treatment for heroin addiction, but today there are more treatment methods available than ever before.
+Today there are a variety of treatment methods available for treating heroin.
 Some of these (referred to as “Medication Assisted Treatment” or MAT).

 MAT for Heroin Addiction Treatment